AirshipCMS/Docs/Development-Guide.md

 ---

 ## Develop Locally
 Once you have your pages and collections set up in the Admin portal, you're ready to start developing!

 The following is a step by step processes on what the development workflow is typically like for a simple site.
-For more examples, see different [Project Examples](/documentation/view/development-guide#user-content-project-examples) below.

 ### 1. Login
-To begin developing, you must first [login](/documentation/view/airship-cli-commands#user-content-airship-login) to your site using your Superadmin credentials.
+To begin developing, you must first [`airship login`](/documentation/view/airship-cli-commands#user-content-airship-login) to your site using your Superadmin credentials.

 First, create or navigate to the desired project directory in your terminal.
 This is where all the files for your site will live locally.